Gary Edmund Carter

 "An exuberant on-field general with a signature smile who was known for clutch hitting and rock-solid defense over 19 seasons" - Carter's Hall of Fame plaque

-Nicknamed "The Kid", Gary Carter was widely regarded as one of the best catchers of his era and was a fan favorite.
-He played in eleven All-Star Games, was named a Silver Slugger five times, and won three Gold Gloves during his nineteen-year career, and was elected to the Baseball Hall of Fame in 2003.
+Nicknamed "The Kid", Gary Carter is widely regarded as one of the best catchers of all-time and a perennial fan favorite.
+He played in eleven All-Star Games, was named a Silver Slugger five times, and won three Gold Gloves during his nineteen-year career.
+He was elected to the Baseball Hall of Fame in 2003.

 Perennial Star with the Expos

 "I’ve always been named The Kid, and then when I went to my first big-league spring training camp in 1973, I was a vivacious and enthusiastic young kid who wanted to get to the major leagues." - Carter